Nainen tekee yksin töitä toimistossa

 Unpaid work is part of the grey economy; its use distorts competition to the detriment of companies that operate ethically.
 Fair compensation for work improves the general wage level in the sector and the terms and conditions of employment.
 Under fair competitive conditions, responsible and quality-focused companies can thrive in the long run.

 The strong image of the architecture sector is based on the value of professional skill.
-Good working conditions ensure that top talent will stay in the profession, even though a labour shortage is looming.
+Good working conditions ensure that when labour shortages approach, the top talent stays in the profession.
 By paying salaries to both recent graduates and student interns, the sector shows that it values the skills they have gained through their long and demanding education.

 Compliance with labour laws and fair practices protects employers from legal sanctions and reputational damage.
 If the work performed by an intern is equivalent to normal work and fulfils the criteria for an employment relationship, the employer is obligated to pay the person a salary, regardless of whether the person is doing an internship or not.